HC Škoda Plzeň

-HC Škoda Plzeň is a professional Czech ice hockey team based in Plzeň, Czech Republic.
-It currently plays in the Czech Extraliga.
-Their home arena is Logspeed CZ Arena.
-The traditional ice hockey club was founded in 1929.
-In 2013, for the first time in history, HC Plzeň were the Czech Extraliga champions after beating Zlín 4:3 in the seventh match of the dramatic final.
-HC Škoda Plzeň, New Arena name is LogSpeed CZ Arena Plzeň.
+HC Škoda Plzeň is a professional ice hockey team based in Plzeň, Czech Republic and was founded in 1929.
+They currently play in the Czech Extraliga, with their home games being held at Logspeed CZ Arena.
+In 2013, for the first time in history, HC Plzeň were the Czech Extraliga champions after beating Zlín 4:3 in the seventh game of the dramatic final.